- Admission is by teams of 2-4 entrepreneurs (PCC students are free)

-- Teams must submit a business model canvas and will be screened by the teaching team.
+- Teams must apply and will be screened by the teaching team.

 - Non students may also participate and/or serve as advisors to the teams

 - Exceptions for team size will be made on a case-by-case basis

 - There are no remote options for this course–you must be present to participate.
 Exceptions may be made on a limited basis.

 Attendance and Participation

 - Class is held Wednesday nights beginning October 3, 2018 and runs for 6 weeks.

 - This is an intense program with very high workload.
 If you cannot commit to 5-10 hours a week outside the classroom, this may not be for you.

 - We expect your attention during our presentations and those of your fellow students.

 - During your classmates’ presentations you will be required to give feedback.